ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

 > A domain, as defined in {{!RFC4655}}, is "any collection of network elements within a common sphere of address management or path computation responsibility".
-Specifically, within this document, we mean a part of an operator's network that is under common management (i.e., under shared operational management using the same instances of a tool and the same policies).
-Network elements will often be grouped into domains based on technologies, vendor profiles, or geographic proximity.
+Specifically, within this document, we mean a part of an operator's network under common management (i.e., under shared operational management using the same instances of a tool and the same policies).
+Network elements are often grouped into domains based on technologies, vendor profiles, or geographic proximity.

 CNC: